 When I look at Erin’s art (right), I see a huge mass of color – it’s crazy chaotic looking, but it works and is very appealing.
-I wanted to see if I could unearth some method to the madness using Photoshop Elements (PSE).
+I want to see if I could clarify the madness using Photoshop Elements (PSE).
 I found a lovely floral of hers to use in my test.

 See how the pinks and green are almost the same shade of gray?
 That’s something I noticed by playing around with Erin’s image too.
 I’ve heard other people say that if you look at your art and can’t figure out what’s wrong, look at it in black and white!

 Note: all commands are Windows.
 For Mac users, I guess you already know how to convert.
 I count “Layer 1” as the bottom most layer.

 - Find an artist’s image you want to analyze and open it with PSE.
 Click the Expert layout from the middle of your screen.
 Note: you can do this with the Big Daddy Photoshop too, but I don’t have that software, so you’ll have to figure you’re own way thru it.

 - If not already open, use F11 to open the layers window.
 Create 6 copies of the original.

 - Rename the top-most layer “original” – this is now Layer 7.
 Note: You’ll be modifying all layers underneath it, so be sure you don’t accidentally modify this layer.
 You can click the eye icon to turn it off if you want to be safe.